home › about

 Treasurer, Event Planner, Board Member

 Lorelei Miller, an alum of the Humber College Film and Television Production program, is a local independent producer and director.
 Lorelei has been involved in various film and TV productions in Ottawa and volunteered with local community theatre groups.
 She has independently produced several projects, including Louder Than Words and The Gift.
-Lorelei is excited to be joining the OCan board as Treasurer.
+Lorelei serves on the OCan board as Treasurer and Event Planner.

 When she's not making or watching films, Lorelei is travelling the world.